seutje/emergent-properties/PLAN.md

 - [x] [AI] Load curated default MLP snapshot (assets/models/default.json) on boot to sync baseline model + training settings.
 - [x] [AI] Disable EMA smoothing by default so first-time loads reflect raw audio dynamics; GUI still exposes the toggle.
 - [x] [AI] Add a perceived-linear volume slider to the transport UI with a 70% default setting.
+- [x] [AI] Add a Repeat toggle to the transport controls so listeners can loop the current track when desired.
 - [x] [AI] Add a Random Model control to the training panel so users can reseed weights without running training.
 - [x] [AI] Add a Finetune training control that continues new runs from the current active model weights.
 - [x] [AI] Automatically reseed the active model at startup and whenever a new track begins playback.